box/wavectl/doc/Templating.md

   ...
 ```

 > NOTE: In this example there are a small number of alerts.
-All the concepts and commands discussed here, easily expand to many more alerts and dashboards.
+All the concepts and commands discussed here easily expand to many more alerts and dashboards.
 We kept the data small to have a easy to follow example.

 ### Convert the json files of alerts into a templating languge.